debansheesaha/Data-Science-Methodology/README.md

 # Data-Science-Methodology

-In this course you will learn about:
+In this course consists of:

         The major steps involved in tackling a data science problem.

         The major steps involved in practicing data science, from forming a concrete business or research problem, to collecting and analyzing data, to building a model, and understanding the feedback after model deployment.

         How data scientists think through tackling interesting real-world examples.